sey-kh/internship-tw/report.md

 ### 3.3 Conslusion #

-Through out many testing on various stocks, I noted that model can predict well for next one day into future pricing.
-As you can see as long as we increase interval days MSE error is getting bigger.
+Through out many testings on various stocks, I noted that it was able to predict well for next one day adjusted closing price of any symbols.
+As you can see as long as we increase interval days MSE error is getting bigger and model can not predict the market trends well.

 ## 4. PROBLEM AND CHALLENGES ##

 Stock market prices are highly unpredictable and volatile.
-This means that there are no consistent patterns in the data that allow you to model stock prices over time near-perfectly.
+This means that there are no consistent patterns in the data that allow us to model stock prices over time near-perfectly.

 ## 5. DELIVERABLES ##